itmat/rum/README.md

 Installing RUM
 --------------

-You can download the latest production release from https://github.com/PGFI/rum/archive/master.tar.gz.
+You can download a specific version of RUM from the tags page on
+github: https://github.com/PGFI/rum/tags.
+The latest production release is always available at https://github.com/PGFI/rum/archive/master.tar.gz.
 The latest bleeding-edge development code (which may be unstable) is available
 here: https://github.com/PGFI/rum/archive/develop.tar.gz.